mapbox/mbtiles-spec/1.3/spec.md

 #### Schema

-The database can have optional tables named `grids`, `grid_data`.
+The database MAY have tables named `grids` and `grid_data`.

-The `grids` table must yield four columns named `zoom_level`, `tile_column`, `tile_row`, and `grid`.
+The `grids` table MUST contain four columns, named `zoom_level`, `tile_column`, `tile_row`, and `grid`.
 A typical create statement for the `grids` table:

     CREATE TABLE grids (zoom_level integer, tile_column integer, tile_row integer, grid blob);

-The `grid_data` table must yield five columns named `zoom_level`, `tile_column`, `tile_row`, `key_name`, and `key_json`.
+The `grid_data` table MUST contain five columns named `zoom_level`, `tile_column`, `tile_row`, `key_name`, and `key_json`.
 A typical create statement for the `grid_data` table:

     CREATE TABLE grid_data (zoom_level integer, tile_column integer, tile_row integer, key_name text, key_json text);

 #### Content

-The `grids` table contains UTFGrid data, gzip compressed.
+The `grids` table contains UTFGrid data, compressed in `gzip` format.

 The `grid_data` table contains grid key to value mappings, with values encoded as JSON objects.

 ## Vector tileset metadata

-As mentioned above, Mapbox Vector Tile tilesets must include a `json` row in the `metadata` table to summarize what layers are available in the tiles and what attributes are available for the features in those layers.
+As mentioned above, Mapbox Vector Tile tilesets MUST include a `json` row in the `metadata` table to summarize what layers are available in the tiles and what attributes are available for the features in those layers.

 ### Vector_layers

-The `json` row contains the string representation of a JSON object.
+The `json` row MUST contain the string representation of a JSON object.

-The object must contain a `vector_layers` key, whose value is an array of layers.
+The object MUST contain a `vector_layers` key, whose value is an array of layers.
-Each layer is a JSON object with the following keys:
+Each layer is a JSON object that MUST contain the following key-value pairs:

 * `id`: The layer ID, which is referred to as the `name` of the layer in the [Mapbox Vector Tile spec](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#41-layers).
 * `fields`: A JSON object whose keys and values are the names and types of attributes available in this layer.
-The type should be the string `"Number"`, `"Boolean"`, or `"String"`.
+The type MUST be the string `"Number"`, `"Boolean"`, or `"String"`.
+Attributes whose type varies between features SHOULD be listed as `"String"`.

-It may also contain the following key:
+Each layer object MAY also contain the following key-value pair:

 * `description`: A human-readable description of the layer's contents.

-The layer object may also contain these keys:
+Each layer object MAY also contain the following key-value pair:

 * `minzoom`: The lowest zoom level whose tiles this layer appears in.
 * `maxzoom`: The highest zoom level whose tiles this layer appears in.

-The `minzoom` should be greater than or equal to the tileset's `minzoom`, and the `maxzoom` should be less than or equal to the tileset's `maxzoom`.
+The `minzoom` SHOULD be greater than or equal to the tileset's `minzoom`, and the `maxzoom` SHOULD be less than or equal to the tileset's `maxzoom`.

 These keys are used to describe the situation where different sets of vector layers appear in different zoom levels of the same tileset, for example in a case where a "minor roads" layer is only present at high zoom levels.

 ### Tilestats

-The `json` row may also contain a `tilestats` key, whose value is an object in the "geostats" format documented in the [mapbox-geostats](https://github.com/mapbox/mapbox-geostats#output-the-stats) repository.
+The `json` row MAY also contain a `tilestats` key, whose value is an object in the "geostats" format documented in the [mapbox-geostats](https://github.com/mapbox/mapbox-geostats#output-the-stats) repository.
 Like the `vector_layers`, it lists the tileset's layers and the attributes found within each layer, but also gives sample values for each attribute and the range of values for